feature-engine/feature_engine/docs/quickstart.rst

 .. image:: images/medianimputation.png

-More examples can be found in the documentation for each transformer and in a dedicated section of `Jupyter notebooks <https://github.com/solegalli/feature_engine/tree/master/examples>`_.
+More examples can be found in the documentation for each transformer and in a dedicated section in the repository with `Jupyter notebooks <https://github.com/solegalli/feature_engine/tree/master/examples>`_.

 Feature-engine with Scikit-learn's pipeline